| |

 |

 She was one of the three women in the exhibition.
-Incidentally, none of the three women were named on the poster or the advert for the exhibition.
+Incidentally, none of the three women were named on the poster or the advert for the exhibition (as was customary at that time).
 Her talent never developed, as her husband Felix was jealous of her success.
 After 1890, she gave up painting completely.
 She only took part in three exhibitions: 1879, 1880 and the last one in 1886.

 |